-NBA Rumors: Kevin Durant Could Reunite With Russell Westbrook In 2019, Says ‘Yahoo Sports’ Chris Mannix
+NBA Rumors: Kevin Durant Could Reunite With Russell Westbrook In 2019, Says Chris Mannix Of ‘Yahoo Sports’

-In 2016 NBA free agency, Kevin Durant became the most hated NBA player in Oklahoma City after he decided to leave the Thunder to join their Western Conference rivals, Golden State Warriors.
+In the 2016 NBA free agency, Kevin Durant became the most hated NBA player in Oklahoma City after he decided to leave the Thunder to join their Western Conference rivals, the Golden State Warriors.
 Before Durant left, the Thunder were considered as one of the biggest threats to the Warriors in the Western Conference.
 However, his decision take his talent to Golden State made the Warriors almost unbeatable in the last two seasons.

-As of now, the Warriors are still the top favorite team to win the 2019 NBA championship title.
+As of now, the Warriors are still the top favorite to win the 2019 NBA championship.
 However, everything could change if Kevin Durant makes a surprising decision next offseason.
 In an appearance on Jeff Goodman’s Good N Plenty podcast, Chris Mannix of Yahoo Sports entered the possibility that Durant may consider reuniting with Russell Westbrook in Oklahoma City in 2019 NBA free agency.

 “The relationship between Kevin Durant and Oklahoma City was never really torched,” Mannix said, as transcribed by Larry Brown Sports.
 “Oklahoma City always said the right things about him, and they always did right by him publicly.
 And the relationship between Durant and Russell Westbrook, while not being great by any stretch, is probably — I think you’d agree — as good as it’s been since he left Oklahoma City.
 So all those things are gonna be factors and make me think that Oklahoma City will at least be on his list of possibilities [in free agency] next summer.”